 Another common payment that self-employed individuals face is the underpayment of estimated taxes.
 You’re required to pay your taxes on a quarterly basis, on or around June 15, September 15, and January 15, or the nearest weekday.

-There are also a number of other penalties that you might face, to include the very serious tax fraud, which happens when you misrepresent yourself on your tax return.
+There are also a number of other penalties that you might face, including very serious tax fraud, which happens when you misrepresent yourself on your tax return.
 There’s also a penalty for using a bad social security number, writing a bad check, or failing to have health insurance during the most recent tax year.

 It’s crucial that you respond to each IRS notice so that the IRS knows you are taking the matters seriously.
 Since tax penalties vary so greatly, it’s vital that you know what you’re facing upfront.

 2. Do Your Due Diligence, The IRS is Not Always Correct